FrontEnd-Guy/react-mesto-api-full-gha/README.md

 # 🏛️ React Mesto API Full

-This repository houses the full stack application for the `Mesto` project, inclusive of both frontend and backend functionalities.
-The system supports user registration, authentication, and various operations with user profiles and cards.
+This repository houses the full stack application for the `Mesto` project.
+"Mesto" is an interactive page with data validation where users can add photos, delete them, and like them.
+The application supports user registration, authentication, and various operations with user profiles and cards.

 The backend logic is stored in the `backend/` directory, while the frontend content can be found under `frontend/`.